This 3-move wall Pilates workout can help build a stronger core and improve your balance

 • "Hold and feel the burn in your legs," she says.
 "For added variations, you could play with lifting and lowering your heels to activate your calves, and lifting the arms in the air and lowering them to add a little shoulder mobility."

 According to the NHS, all adults should get at least 150 minutes of moderate-intensity exercise every week to reduce the risk of serious disease.
-With that in mind, it's best to aim for a varied workout routine and combine wall Pilates with a low-impact cardio workout like indoor cycling, for instance.
+With that in mind, it's best to aim for a varied workout routine and combine wall Pilates with a low-impact cardio workout like indoor cycling or at least 30 minutes walking a day.

 Grace Walsh